KrisSiegel/msngr.js/README.md

 ```
 This will be received by recipients with the topic of "Play".

-Wilcards can also be used to allow broader matching and work on topic, category and dataType fields.
+Wildcards can also be used to allow broader matching and work on topic, category and dataType fields.

 Example:
 ```